quintwinthagen/magister-alarm-clock/README.md

 ## Getting started
 1. Install the required python libraries with `python3 -m pip install -r requirements.txt`
 2. Run `app.py` in the `src` directory.
 If you are running this on a Raspberry Pi, use the `--rpi` flag and connect a push button to pin 10.
 This will then serve as an alarm stopping button.
+Without the flag set, type `stop` to stop a playing alarm.
 3. Enter your Magister credentials when prompted
 4. Enjoy.
 You can acces the web interface on your local machine at `http://127.0.0.1:5000` or from any other device on your local network with the IP adress of the host device, at port 5000

+### Notes
+This is a personal project and is not meant for anyone to start using, and will thus not receive updates or bugfixes.
+You can use the code but know that it is not very stable.
+Besides, the web scraping code is designed to work with a specific schools login page (i.e. Microsoft).

 ---
 Web interface on startup (without scrape data)